NancyZxll/temperate-phage-active-prophage-detection/README.md

 #### Dependencies
 Before use, need to download (and install) the dependencies below on your computer:

-* database: phage protein database, bacterial nucleotide database
+* Databases: phage protein database, bacterial nucleotide database
-* tools: blast, glimmer, python
+* Tools: blast, glimmer, python
+* We already put the repeatfind program in the source code folder.
+  Please change the repeatfind path in the main.pl to the folder where you put the repeatfind program.
 #### Running instructions
 Downloading source codes and testing files at: